Summer Deals & Coupon Codes for 2023

 Possible Solution

 A timer malfunction is rare, so your repair technician will have to check more commonly defective parts in addition to the timer.
-If all other components are working properly, the timer will need to be replaced.
+If all other components are working properly, the timer must be replaced.

 Removing parts of a dryer can be dangerous unless you’re an experienced technician.
 Additionally, you might further damage the device or void its warranty eligibility.